 3.16 Initial Assessment

-Activities related to the notification of a manufacturer to determine whether the manufacturer and applicable manufacturing locations(s) and production sites(s) meet all the requirements of the relevant clauses of the specified standard necessary for granting notification as to whether they have effectively implemented, including documentation review, site audit at the manufacturers’ premises, manufacturing locations(s) and production site(s), preparation and consideration of the audit report and other relevant activities necessary to provide sufficient information to allow a decision to be made as to whether notification shall be granted.
+Activities related to the notification of a manufacturer to determine whether the manufacturer and applicable manufacturing locations(s) meet all the requirements of the relevant clauses of the specified standard necessary for granting notification as to whether they have effectively implemented, including documentation review, site audit at the manufacturers’ premises and manufacturing locations(s), preparation and consideration of the audit report and other relevant activities necessary to provide sufficient information to allow a decision to be made as to whether notification shall be granted.
 Audit results shall be recorded on a Quality Assessment Report (QAR).

 3.17 Surveillance